antonpkazakov/plain-js-refactoring/README.md

 ## Step 2 (Functional)

 The `step_2_func` folder contains a functional implementation of the same page with tests and properly structured functional modules.
-Testing it is pain because of the way NodeJS exposes the contents of the module.
-Even the exposed function aren't that easily mocked and spied.
-Therefore, testing is possible, but to a very limited extent.
+Testing this is pain.
+Because of the way NodeJS exposes the contents of the module, even the exposed function aren't that easily mocked and spied.
+Therefore, testing is possible, but to a very limited extent or with a lot of tests only related additional code.

 ## Step 2 (OOP)